-Additionally, the AVP plays an important role in supporting LGBTI victims of abuse to access appropriate support following an incident, as well as the option of reporting violence to the Police and complain about police misconduct.
+ACON's Community Safety and Social Inclusion Project, previously known as ACON's AVP, is an anti-homophobia and anti-transphobia program focused on building community awareness and education on prejudice motivated abuse and violence targeted at LGBTI people.
+This program plays an important role in supporting LGBTI victims of abuse to access appropriate support following an incident, as well as the option of reporting violence to the Police and complaining about police misconduct.